 Figure 3: A/B Test set-up process

-Then, you will see your test results prominently in the report - as well as detailed insights on the number of clicks, impressions, CTR or position for both the control and test group over a time period that you can decide - either 3, 7, 14 or 30 days before and after.
+You will then see your test results prominently in the report - as well as detailed insights on the number of clicks, impressions, CTR or position for both the control and test group.

 The report also shows the expected average value of the test group after the test was started - i.e. what it would have been had no changes been introduced.
 You can see this with the grey dotted line (for example in figure 4).